infosushant1/ledgeriq-ai-finance-controller/README.md

 # LedgerIQ — AI Finance Controller

-A buildathon-ready multi-source reconciliation controller for finance operations.
+AI-powered finance operations controller for reconciliation, exception management, and finance intelligence.

 ## What it does